Black-Kamelia/Sprinkler/utils/README.md

 Of course, `Byte` has only the `bit` function, which doesn't accept an `endianness`, since it is already a byte.

+## Typing extensions

+To simplify casting and type inference, a few extensions are provided.

 ## unsafeCast

-A simple extension function on `Any?`:
+A simple extension function on `Any?`, that allows to cast it to any type without any check.
+It is defined as follows:

 ```kt
 @Suppress("UNCHECKED_CAST", "NOTHING_TO_INLINE")